 Matt5: Then I conclude that you don't believe in God.
 I would further conclude that you believe the evidence for God's existence is insufficient.

 Chad5: I have no need to "further" this lack of belief.
 If God does exist (in one of these forms or in some other) I certainly want to believe in him.
-If God doesn't exist, I do not want to believe in him - I would rather not have a false belief.
+If God doesn't exist, I do not want to believe in him--I would rather not have a false belief.

 Matt5: How do you further a lack of something?
 Anyway, I see a problem.
-You have stated above "I want to believe in God if and only if God exists."
+You have stated above, "I want to believe in God if and only if God exists."
 But since you have a working assumption that God does not exist, then logically speaking, you do not want to believe in God since your working assumption is He doesn't exist.

-Chad5: If you look at what I and many, many other atheists have written in response to the (roughly monthly) question, "Why would an atheist come to CARM?" you would see ample reasons…none of which depend on your presupposition that we are here in an effort to maintain or spread atheism.
+Chad5: If you look at what I and many, many other atheists have written in response to the (roughly monthly) question, "Why would an atheist come to CARM?" you would see ample reasons . . . none of which depend on your presupposition that we are here in an effort to maintain or spread atheism.

-Matt5: So, are you trying to convince me that because of the atheists' lack of belief, that you atheists (in general) are motivated to come here and refute theistic evidences, blatantly break CARM board rules (not you specifically) and that by so doing you are not trying to promote the atheistic position when you defend it, attack Christianity, undermine Christian evidence, and try and refute theistic proofs?
-No one asked the atheists or forced any of them to come here to CARM and attack Christian beliefs, evidences, proofs, etc. The atheists come here for a reason, not for a lack of a reason or reasons.
+Matt5: So, are you trying to convince me that because of the atheists' lack of belief, that you atheists (in general) are motivated to come here and refute theistic evidences and blatantly break CARM board rules (not you specifically) and that by so doing you are not trying to promote the atheistic position when you defend it, attack Christianity, undermine Christian evidence, and try to refute theistic proofs?
+No one asked the atheists or forced any of them to come here to CARM and attack Christian beliefs, evidences, proofs, etc. The atheists come here for a reason--not for a lack of a reason or reasons.
 All they have to do is go somewhere else or not come here at all.
 Yet, they exhibit the behavior consistent with those who want to continue in disbelief.
-Remember, you have admitted that you have a working assumption that God does not exist, and that logically from your paragraph above, you do not want to believe in God.
+Remember, you have admitted that you have a working assumption that God does not exist and that logically from your paragraph above, you do not want to believe in God.
 Therefore, since you do not want to believe in God, this is why, I assume, you are coming here trying to challenge our beliefs.
 In my opinion, actions reveal beliefs.

 Chad5: It is, of course, your call on whether we are being honest or not.